 It’s about actively arguing that you can’t take care of yourself, which is pretty upsetting, to say the least.

-Focusing in on these failures and weak points leaves you feeling more vulnerable, and isn’t exactly good for your self-esteem either.
+Focusing on these failures and weak points leaves you feeling more vulnerable, and isn’t exactly good for your self-esteem either.

 You need to write this convincingly and in the darkest possible light to have the best chance of getting the support you need.